Labor & delivery

 Visit the U.S. Department of Labor for more information on the Family and Medical Leave Act.

 - Plan for childcare and pet care.
 Remember that it is extremely important to rest for several days after giving birth.
 This includes limiting visitors and time out of bed.

 - Discuss with your partner and family members who you will allow into the birthing room during labor.

 - Pre-pack a hospital bag with necessary items (paperwork, ID, insurance card, birth plan, eyeglasses, nightgown, toothbrush, family members’ and friends’ phone numbers, camera, and other items of comfort).

-- Have newborn clothing ready at home and finish preparing the baby’s room.
+- Have newborn clothing ready at home, a car seat for the baby’s ride home, and finish preparing the baby’s room.

 Learn more by making an appointment with your NCMA Women’s OB/GYN Center provider.